What is silicon?

 Silica has different types of macromolecular structures build-up by tetrahedral SiO4 units joined by sharing of oxygen atoms.
 The two principal forms of silica are quartz and cristobalite.

 SiF4 is conveniently prepared by heating a mixture of CaF2 and silica in presence of concentrated sulfuric acid.
 Unlike the halides of carbon, silicon tetrahalides are rapidly hydrolyzed by water and alkali metals.

 Uses of Silicon

-Most of the silicon compounds are used industrially without being purified.
+- Most of the silicon compounds are used industrially without being purified.
 More than 90 percent of the Earth’s crust contains silicate minerals, which are the compounds of silicon and oxygen.

 Small quantities of ultra-pure silicon are used in the electronic industry for making semiconductors.
-It becomes a p-type semiconductor when doped with group-15 elements like phosphorus and arsenic.
+It formed an n-type semiconductor when doped with group-15 elements like phosphorus and arsenic given below the picture.